-About Me: I'm a PhD student.
-In my spare time I love being outdoors, I love animals and enjoy jogging.
+About Me: In my spare time I love being outdoors, I love animals and enjoy jogging.

 I am from Waterford, I work in Cork, and this year I moved to Tipperary.
-I am finishing my PhD and I have just started a brand new job.
+I finished my PhD and I started a new job at the end of 2019.
 I love animals, being outdoors and jogging.
 I am not very fast.
 I often enter races without telling anyone, as I am only competing against myself and my previous times.
 Because of this I have become known to some of my colleagues as the secret runner.

 I work as part of a large group.
 We all work on different projects and types of samples, but we are all interested in microbes.

 I study the microbes in foods and in our gut.
 My favourite foods to study are dairy, milks and powder mainly.
 Companies process dairy in different ways to make different products.
 With each different processing method, different microbes can survive.
 I also study the microbes that can survive in the processing facility itself.
 I study these by looking at the microbes in swabs taken from processing facilities.

 I use two main methods to analyse the microbes in our gut, in dairy samples and in swab samples.

 The first method I use is growing the microbes.